nescampos/cantolocker/README.md

 ### 2.4 Smart Contracts

-XRPL Legacy Locker utilizes smart contracts to automate the transfer of assets to beneficiaries.
+CantoLocker utilizes smart contracts to automate the transfer of assets to beneficiaries.
 The system ensures that your financial resources are seamlessly passed on to the right recipients, eliminating the need for complex legal processes or intermediaries.

 ### 2.5 Proof of Life

-To maintain transparency and prevent premature transfers, XRPL Legacy Locker introduces the concept of "proof of life."
+To maintain transparency and prevent premature transfers, CantoLocker introduces the concept of "proof of life".
 Users can periodically interact with the platform, demonstrating their continued existence.
 This feature ensures that assets are transferred only when necessary.

-## 3. How to Use XRPL Legacy Locker
+## 3. How to Use CantoLocker

-Using XRPL Legacy Locker is straightforward:
+Using CantoLocker is straightforward:

 1. **Connect Wallet:** Connect wallet and provide essential information.
 2. **Navigate the Dashboard:** Access the Legacy Dashboard for legacy planners and the Withdraw Funds Dashboard for beneficiaries.